Matteo Messina Denaro: Arrest attempts and later events

 In November 2018, Italian businessman Carmelo Patti, accused of working with Messina Denaro, had €1.5 billion of his assets seized by Italian police on the basis that they related to the proceeds of crime.

 On 20 October 2020, Messina Denaro was sentenced in absentia to life imprisonment by the Corte d'Assise for having been one of the instigators of the Capaci bombing and Via D'Amelio bombing.
+After his capture in January 2023, the sentence was confirmed on 18 July 2023.

 On 12 August 2021, TG1 released the first-ever voice recording of Messina Denaro.
 The recording originated from an archived cassette tape of the Court of Marsala until it was recovered by local Anti-Mafia associations and news outlets.
 The recording dated from 18 March 1993, taking place in the court of Marsala regarding a murder case in Partanna.
 Messina Denaro testified in the case, and almost three months later was deemed a fugitive.

 On 10 September 2021, there was a Dutch news report that Messina Denaro might have been arrested two days earlier while in a restaurant in The Hague, after receiving a tip from Italian authorities.
 However, Dutch prosecutors confirmed later that it was not Denaro but instead a man from Liverpool.
 Following this incident, severe criticism was directed toward Italian authorities.

 On 30 September 2021, TG2 revealed the first known video of Messina Denaro.
 The sighting came from a security camera in the area of the Valle del Belice in December 2009.
 The footage shows a Mitsubishi Pajero driving through the valley, revealing at least two occupants.
 The front passenger is supposedly Messina Denaro.
 In October 2021, Italian authorities launched a manhunt across Sicily.

-Capture
+Capture and death

 On 16 January 2023, Messina Denaro was arrested in Sicily by Italian police, after being a fugitive since 1993.
-His arrest comes almost exactly 30 years after that of Riina, who was taken into custody on 15 January 1993, also in Palermo.
+His arrest came almost exactly 30 years after that of Riina, who was taken into custody on 15 January 1993, also in Palermo.

-Over 100 members of the armed forces were involved in the arrest of Messina Denaro, who was detained in Palermo at a private clinic where he was receiving treatment for cancer (reportedly visiting the clinic under a fake name for chemotherapy).
+Over 100 members of the armed forces were involved in the arrest of Messina Denaro, who was detained in Palermo at a private clinic where he was receiving treatment for colon cancer (reportedly visiting the clinic under a fake name for chemotherapy).
 Italian media reported that Messina Denaro was captured just before 10:00 (CET) and taken to a secret location by the Carabinieri.
 At the time of his arrest, Messina Denaro's assets were estimated to be at least €4 billion.

-During the night he was transferred by a secret military flight to the prison of L'Aquila under the article 41-bis prison regime.
-The prison has an oncology ward and is the nearest place to Rome where he will be put under interrogation by the Italian magistrates.
+During the night, he was transferred by a secret military flight to the prison of L'Aquila under the article 41-bis prison regime.
+The prison has an oncology ward and is the nearest place to Rome where he was to be questioned by the Italian magistrates.

+On 24 September 2023, Messina Denaro fell into an irreversible coma, and died in the early morning on 25 September 2023 at age 61.